onicastle/DoublySortedDB/README.md

 # DoublySortedDB
-Sorted Databased based on a Doubly Linked List
+Sorted Database based on a Doubly Linked List